Holston Habitat For Humanity – Women’s Build

 Susan and Nickie: After seeing the hardships that some people can fall, and seeing how the community can come together for the benefit of others is amazing.
 It makes you remember how lucky we really have it.

-Allison: Volunteering gives me the warm fuzzies, and maybe karmically negates a few of the terrible things I call the ‘tourons’ on a daily basis.
+Allison: Volunteering gives me the warm fuzzies, and maybe karmically negates a few of the things I do on a daily basis.
 But seriously, it helps me see people in a new light, find a renewed appreciation for what I have, and helps me grow as an individual working for a better society.

 Ensley: Volunteering makes me feel accomplished and gives me a sense of community to get to help others.